10 Simple & Important Agile Retrospective Ground Rules

 Prioritize the goals of the team

-It is also important to establish a clear purpose for the retrospective and focus the dialogue on that.
-The team can also use approaches such as "SWOT analysis" to identify its strengths, weaknesses, opportunities and threats to ensure it is on the right track to achieve its goals.
+In addition, it is important to set a clear purpose for the retrospective and focus the dialogue on it.
+The team can also use approaches such as “SWOT analysis” to identify its strengths, weaknesses, opportunities and risks to ensure that it is on track to achieve its goals.

 Determine and document action items